mb0/xelf-old/DESIGN.md

    bool for 'true' and 'false'
    num  for JSON numbers
    char for JSON strings
-   list for JSON arrays
+   idxr for JSON arrays
-   dict for JSON objects
+   keyr for JSON objects

 However we usually need more specific type information that can not be represented in JSON.
 The type system chose a number of specific primitive types.
 The specific types of num are int, real